ChengLiangYeh/dlcv_hw3_project/README.md

 }

 ## HW3 Project 1 ― VAE
 A variational autoencoder (VAE) is a type of neural network that learns to reproduce its input, and also map data to latent space. it is worth noting that a VAE model can generate samples by sampling from the latent space.

 In this project, done list:
 - Implement a VAE model and train it on a face dataset.
 - Compare the original images and reconstructed images from VAE model.(calculate KL divergence and mean square error)
 - Randomly generate 32 images by sampling latent vectors from an normal distribution.
+- Visualize the latent space by mapping the latent vectors of the test images to 2D space (by tSNE) and color them with respect to an attribute (e.g., gender and hair color).

 ## HW3 Project 2 ― GAN
+A generative adversarial network (GAN) is a deep learning method in which two neural networks (generator and discriminator) compete with each other to become more accurate in their predictions.

+In this project, done list:
+- Build and train a Generator and a Discriminator in GAN model.
+- Samples 32 noise vectors from normal distribution and input them into a Generator to generate 32 images.

 ## HW3 Project 3 ― UDA
+In this project, done list:
+- Implement DANN on digits datasets (USPS, MNIST-M and SVHN) and consider the following 3 scenarios:

+	(Source domain → Target domain)

+	1. USPS → MNIST-M

+	2. MNIST-M → SVHN

+	3. SVHN → USPS
+-

 # Usage